-Special rules apply to financial institutions, other than banks.
+Special rules apply to financial institutions, other than banks, and holding companies.

 IRAP is levied on a regional basis, and regions are allowed to increase or decrease the standard IRAP rate up to 0.92%.
 Companies with facilities in different regions must allocate their overall taxable base to the different regions on the basis of the employment costs of personnel located at the various sites.
 Facilities become relevant to the calculation of IRAP if they have been established for more than three months.
 Italian companies with permanent establishments (PEs) abroad, as well as shipping companies qualifying for the tonnage tax regime (see Tonnage tax below), are not subject to IRAP on the income earned through these PEs.

 The deduction of labour costs for IRAP purposes depends on the type of hiring contract.
 In particular: